Tomer-K1099/Taxi-Company/README.md

 -Design Patterns including Singleton, Facade and Factory.<br>

 ### To Run This Program:
+1. Navigate to the branch "Part 3 -- TaxiCompany" on Github
-1. Download the ZIP file.
+2. Download the ZIP file.3
-2. Extract the files to your computer.
+3. Extract the files to your computer.
-3. Locate the TaxiCompany.sln and open it using Visual Studio.
+4. Locate the TaxiCompany.sln and open it using Visual Studio.
-4. Run the program.
+5. Run the program.

 The program runs a hardcoded version of a taxi company that includes some drivers, customers, taxis, and rides.
-The user may watch the company's details by navigating via the main menu.
+The user may watch the company's details by entering the desired function via the menu.
 The user may temper with the details, with basic CRUD functionality.